stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 # FBIRN tools

-## Install FBIRN tools on Mac OS X Mountain/Lion
+## Install FBIRN tools on Mac OS X
-**UPDATED: TBD**
+**UPDATED: 20150830**

-As of May 2013, the shipping binaries of FBIRN BXH/XCEDE tools includes imagemagick bugs on Mountain Lion.
-(NB: 20150108: also works on Yosemite 10.10.1)

-I wrote an installation script that [describes the problem](http://goo.gl/Nalzn) and provides a workaround via macports.

-1. Follow the steps in [my workaround install script](http://goo.gl/9Rd6V), then confirm the changes to /etc/bashrc:
+_These notes are current for OS X Yosemite 10.10.5 installs, but they should also apply to OS X versions as least as far back as OS X Lion._

+Manually download the most recent bhx/xcede release from nitrc: http://www.nitrc.org/projects/bxh_xcede_tools

       ```
       cat /etc/bashrc